 All outcomes of data analysis intended for public dissemination must be submitted to the ministry for review and comment prior to release.
 The ministry will provide feedback/comment within 45 business days of submission.

 Information on how to submit materials for review is available in the Related Forms sidebar box.

-Upon completion of the analysis, requestors must ensure data destruction compliance and ensure necessary project closure documents are completed and submitted to the ministry.
+Upon completion of the analysis, the requester(s) must ensure data destruction compliance and ensure necessary project closure documents are completed and submitted to the ministry.

 Information on the project closure compliance and process is available in the Related Forms sidebar box.

-If at any time after the application form has been submitted to the Ministry and before data has been released, the applicant decides to abandon the project, a project withdrawal form – Project Closure (Declaration of Project withdrawal) – available in the Related Forms sidebar box should be submitted to the Ministry.
+If at any time after the HDR form has been submitted to the ministry and before data has been released, the applicant decides abandon the project, a Project Closure (Declaration of Project Withdrawal) form (available in the Related Forms sidebar box) should be submitted to firstname.lastname@example.org.